 The light-up can be seen from now through December 10th from 5-10pm.

 44-year-old Nomoto Emi of the Hiroshima Prefecture Sexual Minority Association, an organization which provides support for LGBT individuals, said, “I hope that events such as these can help to deepen people’s understanding of sexual minorities.”

 Kyoto Municipalities Move to Eliminate “Sex Column” on Forms

-Two of the forms under review are the “Personal Seal Registration” form and “Certificate of Residence”.
-In December of 2016, the Ministry of International Affairs and Communications issued a notice stating that to protect the rights of LGBT individuals and help to alleviate discrimination, it is allowable to not record sex on such forms.
+Two forms under review are the “Personal Seal Registration” form and ‘Certificate of Residence’.
+In December of 2016, the Ministry of International Affairs and Communications issued a notice stating that to protect the rights of LGBT individuals and help to alleviate discrimination, it is allowable not to record sex on such forms.

 Uji City is planning to review its policy in April of next year.
 The city plans to eliminate the sex column on “Personal Seal Registration” and “Certificate of Residence” forms.
 In cases where a Certificate of Residence is requested, a letter stating that the sex column has been omitted will be issued along with the document.
 However, due to the Basic Resident Register Law, sex will continue to be recorded as male or female (in the national register).

-Of the other 7 cities and towns in the region, some municipalities stated that “conducting an inquiry is costly, so it is difficult” (Joyo City), “we will see what neighboring municipalities do.”
+Of the other seven cities and towns in the region, some municipalities stated that “conducting an inquiry is costly, so it is difficult” (Joyo City), “we will see what neighboring municipalities do.”
 (Kyotanabe City), and “there are no current plans at the moment.”
 (Wazuka).
-It is unknown whether of not the policy will spread throughout the whole region.
+It is unknown whether or not the policy will spread throughout the whole region.

 Source – 自治体の証明書、性別欄削除の動き 京都、ＬＧＢＴ差別解消